ghxartya/task-manager-kanban/README.md

 # Task Manager Kanban

-### App created by Vite using react-ts template flag.
+### The application has been created via Vite using the react-ts template flag and was downgraded to React 18.